Arturovaladez1/reading-notes/README.md

 My reading journal for Code Fellows

 ## Growth mindset
-Is essential to be succesful.
-Constanst challange will ensure growth and understanding of everyhthing in life.
+A growth mindset essential to be succesful.
+Constant challange will ensure growth and understanding of everyhthing in life.

 <img src="https://uta.pressbooks.pub/app/uploads/sites/56/2019/07/ps-ideal-1024x1019.png" width=25% height=25%>

 ## Reminders to keep a Growth Mindset